 An individual, group or business that has made a contribution to making our communities safer.
 Someone that has significantly made our community safer.
 Helping to make the borough safer by reducing crime and disorder or anti-social behaviour; improving drug and alcohol services; increasing support to victims of crime.
 Could be local, PSO, neighbourhood watch, schools, health bodies or charity groups.

-The nominees for the Making Waltham Forest Safer Award are:
+The joint-winners for the Making Waltham Forest Safer Award were:

 - London Fire Brigade – Leytonstone Red Watch